May 26, 2015 · Written by Foodtolive Team

 Eating Healthy on a Budget

-Many people don’t change their unhealthy eating habits because they believe well-balanced diet to be too expensive.
+Many people don’t change their unhealthy eating habits because they believe a well-balanced diet to be too expensive.
 It can really seem so, especially during winter when the prices of fruits and vegetables get obscene.

 However, with a few simple tips, you can learn how to eat healthy on a budget: